 We currently miss out on a lot of the functionality of these devices due to a lack of local integration, but that will improve over time and a smart speaker you buy now should be suitable for several years of use as software upgrades introduce new features.

-Here then is NOTED Tech’s five point guide to what’s on the market, what to look out for and things to avoid when delving into the world of smart speakers.
+Here then, is NOTED Tech’s five point guide to what’s on the market, what to look out for and things to avoid when delving into the world of smart speakers – plus, my top picks.

 1. It’s down to Amazon Alexa vs Google Assistant

-Currently, there are four main players when it comes to the intelligence driving smart speakers: Google Assistant, Amazon Alexa, Apple Siri and Microsoft’s Cortana.
+Currently, there are four main players when it comes to the intelligence driving smart speakers: Google Assistant, Amazon Alexa, Apple Siri and Microsoft’s Cortana (which seems to be on the way out).
 Apple’s HomePod speaker isn’t available here yet, nor are any Cortana devices, so the choice comes down to Google or Amazon at the moment.

 I’m a big Google user – YouTube, Google Calendar and Google Search are go-to apps I use every day.
 As such, the integration between these services and Google Home is very good and I think Google has the edge on intelligence when it comes to delivering answers to my questions.

 I also find Google has the edge when it comes to properly recognising voice commands, which may come down to Google’s extensive experience in natural language processing and translation.

 Setting up and managing Google Home devices is very easy through the Google Home app, which allows me to network together all of those devices so the same music or podcast is playing all over my apartment.